 According to SaleCycle's 2018 remarketing report, cart abandonment emails have a high click-through rate for every industry researched.
 Indicating a positive tendency between the number of people who saw your ad divided by the number of people who clicked on it.

 Delivering the correct material to the right audience at the right time is essential to a successful marketing strategy.
-So, a successful email marketing campaign may help you contact a wider group of potential customers while their interest is still high.
+A successful email marketing campaign may help you contact a wider group of potential customers while their interest is still high.

 2. Seasonal ads campaigns